aquaflamingo/EOTIM/README.md

-# Escro Market
+# Open Transaction Insurance Market (OTIM)

-Open insurance market for insuring escrows on the blockchain
+Open insurance market for insuring transactions and escrows on the blockchain

 ## Author